nanoframework/nanoFramework.WebServer/README.md

 **Important**
 * By default the routes are not case sensitive and the attribute **must** be lowercase
-* If you want to use case sensite routes like in the previous example, use the attribute `CaseSensitive`.
-As in the previous example, you **must** write the route as you want it to be restonded too
+* If you want to use case sensitive routes like in the previous example, use the attribute `CaseSensitive`.
+As in the previous example, you **must** write the route as you want it to be responded to.

 ## A simple GPIO controller REST API